pcmushthaq/pcmushthaq/README.md

 ---

 I am a Flutter developer and a student from College of Engineering, Trivandrum.
-I am also interested in Data Science, specifically Football Analytics.
+I am also interested in Data Science, especially Football Analytics.

 - 🔭 I’m currently working with Flutter.